4everlandorg/devgrants/open-grants/open-proposal-4EVERLAND.md

 **Name of Project:** 4EVERLAND

-**Proposer:** Clarence - [cryptobuffer](https://github.com/cryptobuffer) Core Team of 4EVERLAND
+**Proposer:** Clarence - [cryptobuffer](https://github.com/cryptobuffer) Core Team of 4EVERLAND.

 **Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:**

-Yes
+Yes.

-4EVERLAND is licensed with MIT license for code or CC-BY-SA 3.0 license for content
+4EVERLAND is licensed with MIT license for code or CC-BY-SA 3.0 license for content.

 # Project Description